ZenGo-X/kms-secp256k1/README.md

 Key Management System (KMS) for curve Secp256k1
 =====================================
 Multi Party Key Management System (KMS) for Secp256k1 Elliptic curve based digital signatures.

+ ### Introduction

+Digital Signature Algorithm (DSA) is the basic cryptographic primitive for blockchain interaction: private keys represent identities, transfer of ownership is done by means of signatures and the blockchain is maintained by miners verifying signatures using public keys.
+Moving the classical DSA constructions to threshold signature schemes can provide enhanced security by distributed key generation and distributed signing.
+The miners verification process stays the same such that the change is transparent to the blockchain operators and can be done at the wallet (KMS) level.
+Recent years have brought major breakthroughs for threshold and multi-signatures schemes providing practical multi-party schemes for common DSAs used in blockchain today, i.e. [1–4] for ECDSA, Schnorr and BLS.

+We define two roles: Owner and Provider.
+The Owner is the end-user who owns the funds in the account and holds one secret share of the private key.
+The Provider is another share holder of the private key but has no funds tied to this private key.
+His role is to provide the additional security in the system aiding and enabling the owner to generate keys and transact in distributed fash- ion.
+From network perspective one Provider is connected to many Owners which together maintain the Provider, for example paying his cost in transaction fees.
+The Provider can run on any machine: from a Trusted Execution Environment (TEE) to machine operated by incentivized human operator.
+Multiple Providers can compete for Owners.
+To give concrete example for use case: a company employees are all Owners and a Server owned by the company is the Provider.

  ### Currently supported features
 * Messaging wrapper for **Schnorr two party** key generation and signing (https://github.com/KZen-networks/multi-party-schnorr/tree/master/src/protocols/multisig)
 * Messaging wrapper for **ECDSA two party** key generation and signing (https://github.com/KZen-networks/multi-party-ecdsa/tree/master/src/protocols/two_party_ecdsa)